tenthirtyone/chainexplorerlite/README.md

 - DoS

   Sensible defensive limitations to the reporting are required.
 Having one jerk user, or a malicious competitor, that would constantly hammer on reports from the Genesis block to the most recent block would be an issue.
 Instead of engineering against what would quickly become a whack-a-mole/hydra problem, monetize it and make it a subscription or pay-per-use solution.

+- Reorgs

+  I've added some weak upsert patterns to the function that saves blocks/transactions.
+It's not ideal but will prevent the DB from throwing an error when a transaction is reorged into another block and a duplicate record is being written with a colliding hash.
+If we wanted to store the full historic data, I could add a composite key to the model for hash/block number on both models, but the application would need to flag/mark the stale blocks to make sure they do not show up in reports (unless desired).